limehome/serverless-express-typescript-sqs/README.md

 **`/src` folder**
 - `/src` contains the main source code of the project.
-- Folder structure similar typical Express applications
+- Folder structure similar to typical Express projects

 ## Development guides
 The following section provides you a short guide on how to change or add functionalities.